carpentries-incubator/jekyll-pages-novice/_episodes/wrap-up.md

 `<USERNAME>.github.io/mundana-theme-jekyll`.
 You can navigate to `<USERNAME>.github.io/mundana-theme-jekyll`
 and check in "Settings" to see that it worked as expected.

+We will be making lots of edits to the new `gh-pages` branch in the challenges below.
+This will be easier to do if we make it the default branch.
+To change the `gh-pages` branch to the default branch, first click the branches button to the right of the drop-down menu we used to create the `gh-pages` branch.
+Then in the box that shows the `Default branch` click the two arrows button on the upper right-hand side of the box.
+Click that two arrows button again on the next page, choose `gh-pages` from the drop down menu options, and click `Update`.
+Confirm your choice by clicking `I understand, update the default branch.`.
+Now when you return to the `Code` tab or the main page of your repo, you will see `gh-pages` in the branch drop down by default.

 The following series of challenges will have you practice the skills you learned in this lesson to modify this template.